 My heart leaps for joy,

-I can be easy to feel unloved or neglected.
-Especially as women we often feel unloved and under appreciated.
-Isn’t it good to know in those moments, we have a God who’s love never run out.
+It can be easy to feel unloved or neglected.
+Especially as women we often feel unloved and underappreciated.
+Isn’t it good to know in those moments, that we have a God whose love never runs out.

 Give thanks to the Lord, for he is good;